Supply Chain Transparency Statement

 We have internal policies and procedures in place to ensure appropriate education and accountability in terms of enforcing our Code.
 Associates who have direct responsibility for supply chain management receive training to understand what slavery and human trafficking are, and how to identify and mitigate the risk in the supply chain.
 In addition, procedures are in place to ensure these associates are held accountable for understanding and enforcing the principles set forth in this policy.

 In summary, Caleres’ Code and program recognizes and emphasizes the dignity of workers.
-If you have any questions regarding our program, please send an inquiry to email@example.com.
+If you have any questions regarding our program, please send us an email.

 You can download a PDF of this document here.